Electric Mobility Aid - Air Travel Pack

 Understand UN38.3 battery certification and test summary

-All spare and installed lithium batteries must comply with UN38.3 safety testing requirements.
+All spare and installed lithium ion batteries should comply with UN38.3 safety testing requirements.

 Travellers should request a full UN38.3 test summary from the manufacturer - not just a certificate.